Are you considering stepping into the mysterious unknown and making your own beef jerky?

 Meat aficionados like yourself have seen all the dupes.
 You can cook a steak better than any fancy restaurant can.
 Your smoked brisket is tastier than what you can find at the best barbecue joints.

 And now, it’s time to expand your horizons and make your own beef jerky.
+We love the gumption that comes with doing it yourself here in the Jerky Universe!

 Is Homemade Beef Jerky Worth It?
 Is It Healthy?

-We know these are relative questions.
 However, if you have the counter, fridge and freezer space to start your at-home jerky station, you might be all set to make beef jerky at home.

-Depending on the extra ingredients you use, you can keep your beef jerky a healthy snack.
-For those sticking to the keto diet, beef jerky is the perfect high-protein, low-carb food.
-Beef jerky can be easily gluten-free — as long as you don’t add ingredients containing gluten.
+For those sticking to the keto diet, beef jerky can be a great high-protein, low-carb food.
+Plus, homemade beef jerky can easily be gluten-free — just don’t add ingredients with gluten.

 [Related: Two of Our Featured Beef Jerky Flavors for Gym Junkies]

-Choose the Best Cut for Homemade Beef Jerky
+Select the Best Cut for Homemade Beef Jerky

-Fair warning — the beef jerky process is a long one.
+Fair warning: The beef jerky process is a long one.
 But that’ll make each bite of your very own homemade jerky that much better!

 Toss those assumptions aside.
 Let’s focus on what’s best for making beef jerky!

 Overall, you want to use quality cuts of lean meat for your beef jerky.
-It’s not about keeping it low-fat, either.
-It’s about cutting out unnecessary and tedious legwork and getting the best results.
-After all, it’s a lengthy process, and you want to love your homemade beef jerky.
+It’s not necessarily about keeping it low-fat, either.
+It’s about cutting out avoidable and tedious legwork and getting the best results.

-Get the Jerky Process Started
+Start the Jerky Process

 First, trim off any visible fat.
 Then, wrap the beef in plastic wrap and place it in the freezer for an hour or two.
-Next, remove the plastic wrap and cut the beef into uniform strips.
-Make sure to cut against the grain for ⅛ʺ to ¼ʺ strips.
-From there, begin marinating the meat.

-If you’re using any chunky ingredients like peppers, toss them in a blender so all pieces are roughly equal in size.
-Depending on the flavor you’re aiming for, you’ll combine all marinade ingredients into either a bowl or a zip-seal bag and stir well.
+If you’re using any chunky ingredients like spicy peppers, toss them in a blender so all pieces are roughly equal in size.
+Depending on the flavor you’re aiming for, combine all marinade ingredients into either a bowl or a zip-seal bag and stir well.

-Four Ways to Make Homemade Beef Jerky
+Choose Your Adventure: Four Ways To Make Homemade Beef Jerky

 1. Homemade Beef Jerky: Dehydrator